Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

-All farmers in Wales have the right to appeal against decisions taken by the Welsh Government's Department for Agriculture and Food, concerning their EC subsidy payments or quota.
+All farmers and foresters in Wales have the right to appeal against decisions taken by Agriculture, Food and Marine, concerning their EC subsidy or grant applications.

-The ‘Independent Appeals Process for Farmers and Foresters in Wales’ is a simple, transparent procedure.
-It allows applicants to have decisions affecting their payments reviewed and explained.
+The ‘Independent Appeals Process for Farmers and Foresters in Wales’ is a fair, simple and affordable procedure which allows applicants to request a review of decisions affecting their payments.

 The process consists of two stages:

-- stage 1 is a review by the local office that made the initial decision
+- stage 1 is a review by the Rural Payments Customer Contact Unit

 - stage 2 is a review by an independent panel.

-The panel makes recommendations to the Minister for Natural Resources and Food, who makes the final decision.
+The panel makes recommendations to the Deputy Minister for Farming and Food, who takes the final decision.

-The following payment schemes are currently eligible for review under the appeals process:
+Payment and grant schemes currently eligible for review under the appeals process

 - Single Payment Scheme (SPS)